 They use small sensors like any other compact camera, so even with the best lens and best processor, there’s a ceiling on image quality.
 And in the long term, the set-up that comes out of the box is the set-up you’re stuck with, for better or for worse — no interchangeable lenses here.

 Speaking of pros, these are the cameras that the professionals use.
 The main draw is image quality.
 DSLR images are much sharper and true-to-life than any shots a compact or superzoom can hope to produce, thanks to much larger sensors.
 (For example consider that the brand-new Panasonic FZ100, a high-end superzoom, has a 0.28 cm2 sensor, while the two-year-old, low-end Canon XS/1000D DSLR has a 3.28 cm2 sensor).

 The lenses are interchangeable as well, so you can swap out the glass for a whole new perspective.
 If the bundled 18-55mm kit lens isn’t cutting it, swap it for a fast prime or a huge telephoto.
 Other DSLR benefits include lag-free performance, more manual control, and the ability to show off your expensive purchase to friends and family.

-dSLRs are quite large.
-Superzooms won’t exactly fit in your pocket, but dLSRs are especially bulky and heavy, which can be strenuous if you’re carrying it around all day.
-The elephant in the room is that dSLRs are expensive.
+DSLRs are quite large.
+Superzooms won’t exactly fit in your pocket, but DSLRs are especially bulky and heavy, which can be strenuous if you’re carrying them around all day.
+The elephant in the room is that DSLRs are expensive.